Blackletter: Textualis

 A textualis form, commonly known as Gotisch or "Gothic script", was used for general publications from the fifteenth century on, but became restricted to official documents and religious publications during the seventeenth century.
 Its use persisted into the nineteenth century for editions of the State Translation of the Bible, but otherwise became obsolete.

 Unicode

 Mathematical blackletter characters are separately encoded in Unicode in the Mathematical alphanumeric symbols range at U+1D504-1D537 and U+1D56C-1D59F (bold), except for individual letters already encoded in the Letterlike Symbols range (plus long s at U+017F).
-Fonts supporting the range include Code2001, Cambria Math, and Quivira (textura style).
+Fonts supporting the range include Code2001, Cambria Math, Noto Sans Math, and Quivira (textura style).

 This block of characters is intended for use in setting mathematical texts, which contrast blackletter characters with other letter styles.
 Outside of mathematics, the character set has seen some limited decorative use, but it lacks punctuation and other characters necessary for running text, and the Unicode standard for setting non-mathematical material in blackletter is to use ordinary Latin code points with a dedicated blackletter font.